Updated January 2023

 You may also buy one at the Total Rewards desk at any Caesars Entertainment hotel/casino (like the Linq even), with the exception of Planet Hollywood for some reason.

-Either way, be sure to either show, or sign-up for, a free Total Rewards player’s card.
-That way you’ll save $5.
+Either way, be sure to either show, or sign-up for, a free Caesars Rewards player’s card.

 It’s also probably good to just simply purchase the pass at your first buffet stop, immediately before going in.
 That way you can stretch out the benefits for the full 24 hours if you wish.